Dzsek/pretense/README.md

 To reset progress and start the mission from the beginning you can delete the save file.

 This can be found in `C:\Users\<windows_username>\Saved Games\DCS.openbeta\Missions\Saves\`, and its called `pretense_<version>.js`

+### 7.1 Persistence caveats

+Since persistence is not a native feature to DCS, some compromises are in place.
+These are bandaid solutions for problems that either can not be fixed, need more time to fix, or simply fixing them would be more effort than its worth.

+- AI groups are not restored to the positions they were when you stopped the mission.
+However, since they cost resources, and to prevent these resources disapearing into thin air, they will respawn in the first 10 minutes after starting the mission, at random times.
+These respawns bypass the rules of the mission, do not require build time, and do not cost resources.
+Supply and support groups are always going to respawn, attack groups only respawn if they have spent less than 10 minutes in the air or on route.

+- Damaged defensive groups always respawn at full strength if the mission is restarted, and in case the zone was repairing them before the restart, this repair will be canceled and resources lost.

 ## 8. Running the mission on a server